 - Score reports for the should be available shortly before Christmas break.

-- We also offer a PSAT 8, PSAT 9 and PSAT 10 for grades 8-10.
-The PSAT-8 & 9 will be administered in fall of the academic year; the PSAT-10 will be given in the spring of the school year.
+- We also offer the PSAT 9 and PSAT 10 for grades 9-10.
+The PSAT-9 will be administered in fall of the academic year; the PSAT-10 will be given in the spring of the school year.
 The hope behind this testing sequence is to condition students for this type of standardized test.
 Much of the success on the test is being familiar with the test format and vocabulary.

 - Kaplan has FREE practice for the PSAT: Kaplan PSAT

 - ACT: Students can find ACT prep on the official site for the American College Test.
 The site also provides details, tips, sample test items, and registration.